Analytics for Course Engagement (ACE)

 Who sees the data?

 ACE uses data that is already available within LEARN and Echo360, it simply aggregates it in one place.
-This data is available to teaching staff within a course, the E-Learning team, and the ACE team.
-Students are able to see their own data.
+This data is available to the E-Learning team, and the ACE team.
+Students are able to see their own data on their ACE Dashboard on LEARN.

 Who is included?